red5pro/terraform-oci-red5pro/examples/autoscaling/README.md

 ## Notes

-* To activate HTTPS/SSL you need to add DNS A record for Elastic IP of Red5 Pro server
+* To activate HTTPS/SSL you need to add DNS A record for Public IP of Red5 Pro server
 * Note that this example may create resources which can cost money.
 Run `terraform destroy` when you don't need these resources.